smeehan12/standalone-recast-tutorial/_episodes/05-yadage-intermezzo.md

 ## Introduction

 In this *intermezzo*, we'll take our first step into the forest of workflow authoring by walking through a simple helloworld example that illustrates the yadage syntax involved.
 The original example, written by Lukas Heinrich, is available here: [Getting Started Tutorial](https://yadage.github.io/tutorial/GettingStarted.html).
 Once you've mastered this basic workflow, it should be relatively straightforward to extend it to more complex workflows.

+> ## High-level `recast-atlas` Tool
+> In this tutorial, we focus on developing skills for encoding your workflow with yadage syntax, and use yadage commands directly to test and run the workflow.
+Lukas Heinrich has also written a really nice high-level wrapper for running yadage called [recast-atlas](https://github.com/recast-hep/recast-atlas) to help facilitate running the workflow, with the ability to encode unit tests and different run configurations in the `recast.yml` steering file.
+See this recast tutorial for instructions and examples for developing your workflow with this `recast-atlas` tool!
+{: .callout}

 ### Yadage setup